dipinthomas/kops-prometheus-benchmarking/README.md

 |*nginx_ingress_controller_nginx_process_cpu_seconds_total*|Extract ingres controller CPU usage|**cpu.csv**|

 ### How To Access Prometheus UI
-Using kubectl proxy tunnel is created directly from the system executing ansible scripts to prometheus service over port 9000.
+Using kubectl proxy tunnel is created directly from the system executing ansible playbooks to prometheus service over port 9000.

 After successful execution of ansible playbook you can access prometheus on [http://localhost:9000](http://localhost:9000)